benc-uk/kube-workshop/09-extra-advanced/readme.md

 Scaling is a very common topic and is always required in some form to meet business demand, handle peak load and maintain application performance.
 There's fundamentally two approaches: manually scaling and using dynamic auto-scaling.
 Along side that there are two dimensions to consider:

-- **Horizonal scaling**: This is scaling the number of application _Pods_, within the limits of the resources available in the cluster.
+- **Horizontal scaling**: This is scaling the number of application _Pods_, within the limits of the resources available in the cluster.
 - **Vertical or cluster scaling**: This is scaling the number of _Nodes_ in the cluster, and therefore the total resources available.
-We won't be looking at this here, but a link is [provided below](#-extra-reading--exercises) if you want to know more.
+We won't be looking at this here, but you can [read the docs](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) if you want to know more.

 Scaling stateless applications manually can be as simple as running the command to update the number of replicas in a _Deployment_, for example: